Youth rites of passage and initiation

 Traditionally, rites of passage or initiations were brought to the youth by the elders and mature initiated adults.
 They had the knowledge and foresight to know that initiation was necessary to temper the fiery forces that are unleashed with puberty and adolescence.
 It was understood in the community that initiation was necessary to ensure the well-being and continuity of their people.
 Parents- and the larger community- raised their children with the expectation that some day they would be released into an initiatory experience that would return them as young adults.

 Today it is usually the parents- ideally with the blessing and support of elders, family and community- who sign their young person up for this type of rite of passage.
 Although the young person may resist, which is a normal and healthy part of adolescence, they need to be willing to go along with their parent’s choice.
-And there are many young people who understand this and enthusiastically dive in.
-Our experience is that resistances and fears fade quickly once they are out in the desert with us.
+There are many young people who understand this and enthusiastically dive in.
+Our experience is that resistances and fears fade quickly once they are out in the desert with us, unless the child is absolutely and demonstratively refusing to go.

 How do I speak to my son or daughter about doing a rite of passage?